 Finally, the Department recognizes that it will be necessary to assess its capacity for retrospective review as this process goes forward.
-After observing the functioning of the retrospective review program for one year, the working group may consider whether staff changes are necessary, and whether additional resources or expertise are needed, from within the Department, from other agencies, or, resources permitting, through new staffing.
+After observing the functioning of the retrospective review program for one year, the working group may consider whether staffing changes are necessary.